toobstar/toobstar.github.io/content/posts/2025-04-02_GenAi_Risk.md

 ## Governance and Risk in AI

-The journey of governance and risk control in AI may not have carried the same excitement that the most prominent services such as Chat-GPT have generated, but the journey from (1) concerns about risk, to (2) principles of ethics and trust, to (3) governance frameworks, and recently to (4) commercialised risk control offerings has been extremely fast as attempts are made to address the tidal wave of interest in this domain.
+The journey of governance and risk control in AI may not have carried the same excitement that the most prominent services such as ChatGPT have generated, but the journey from (1) concerns about risk, to (2) principles of ethics and trust, to (3) governance frameworks, and recently to (4) commercialised risk control offerings has been extremely fast as attempts are made to address the tidal wave of interest in this domain.

 ## Risk Overview and Trust Frameworks

 There are many obvious and well discussed potential issues that jump to mind with GenAI that include:

 - data loss through the use of chat-interactions in an uncontrolled context
-- the output containing hallucinations or factual errors that are undetected
+- output containing hallucinations or factual errors that are undetected
 - privacy and copyright concerns with source data
 - bias and discrimination that reflect and reinforce the views of problematic source material